Home

 Cedar Hill

-Known for the annual Turning of the Pig barbecue festival in July, Oak Hills Golf Course, and Louise Martin Memorial Park.
-Maintains small-town charm with local events and recreational amenities.
+Known locally for the Turning of the Pig barbecue festival in July, Oak Hills Golf Course, and Louise Martin Memorial Park.
+Rural character, affordable prices, and the kind of place where people tend to stay.

-Key Features: Annual barbecue festival, Oak Hills Golf Course, memorial park
+Key Features: Annual barbecue festival, Oak Hills Golf Course, small-town community

 View 37032 Homes